RezBuilds/sovereign/README.md

    ```bash copy
    electrs --log-filters INFO
    ```
-10. Check final size of Electrs server index DB (should be around 10% the size of the Bitcoin Core block directory we checked earlier).
+10. Check final size of Electrs server index DB (should be around 10% the size of the Bitcoin Knots block directory we checked earlier).
    ```bash copy
    du ~/electrs/db
    ```